surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.1.0 - June 13, 2023 =
+* New: Better, quicker onboarding for new stores.
+* New: Visit Store link in WordPress admin bar.
+* Improvement: Settings page sticky header.
+* Fix: Rename magic sign-in.
+* Fix: Change "Pro" to "Premium".
+* Fix: Issue with product pages not loading for some servers that don't have support for NumberFormatter.
+* Fix: Z-index issue with product page header and WordPress menu.

 = 2.0.1 - June 7, 2023 =
 * New: Archive and delete option on upgrade groups.
 * New: Ability to disable purchase/download emails.